1915 Wilmington Dr, Fort Collins, CO 80528

 How long does a consultation take?

-Plan on being here for about 1 hour.
-You will get an ultrasound, meet with the doctor and the nurse.
+Plan on being here for about one hour.
+You will get an ultrasound and meet with the vein doctor and the nurse.

-What is the difference between a Free Screening verses a Consult?
+What is the difference between a free screening and a consultation?

-A free screening is a 15 minute conversation with the ultrasound tech or nurse.
-If you don’t know if you have spider veins or varicose, this appointment is for you.
+A free screening is a 15-minute conversation with the ultrasound tech or nurse.
+If you don’t know if you have spider or varicose veins, this appointment is for you.

-A consultation is an hour long appointment to diagnose and plan a treatment for people that know they have varicose veins.
+A consultation is an hour-long appointment to diagnose and plan a treatment for people that know they have varicose veins and are planning on receiving a varicose veins treatment.

 When is the best time to have my spider veins injected?

 Colder weather is the best time to have your spider veins injected.
-You should wear compression stockings for 3 weeks after treatment.
-You will not want to wear your stockings in 90 degree summer heat!
+You should wear medical compression socks for three weeks after treatment, so cold weather is best.
+You will not want to wear your stockings in 90-degree summer heat!

 I am going on vacation next week and would like my spider veins injected before I go.
 Can you do this?

-This is a bad idea because you need to wear stockings after treatment for 3 weeks.
-Also the veins look worse before they fade away.
-They usually fade in about 4-8 weeks.
+This is a bad idea because you need to wear medical compression socks for three weeks after spider vein treatment.
+Additionally, the veins look worse before they fade away, which is about four to eight weeks after the vein treatment.
 Come back in the fall or winter for your spider vein injections and they will be gone by the next summer!